 Winter: (June - August): Coastal areas 4 - 12ºC, Central Otago – temperatures may range from -10ºC to 10ºC, warm, weatherproof clothing recommended.
 Always carry a windbreaker jacket.

-The popularity of the Trail has grown rapidly, both in New Zealand and internationally.
+The popularity of the Rail Trail is firmly established, both in New Zealand and internationally.
 Particularly during the summer and autumn months as well as holiday periods, booking accommodation ahead of time is advisable.

-As with every outdoor activity, there is always the possibility of an accident occurring.
+As with every outdoor activity, there is always the possibility of having an accident.

 While the Rail Trail is a very safe environment, much of it is very isolated, with a low population, and this factor must be considered when planning your journey.
 While cell phone coverage has been upgraded, there will be blank spots on the Trail.